gl-inet/docs3.x/docs/tutorials/wireguard_client.md

 If you have already bought WireGuard service from a provider, but you don't know how to get the configuration files, please refer to [get configuration files from WireGuard service providers](#get-configuration-files-from-wireguard-service-providers) or ask its support.

 You can setup WireGuard Client via web Admin Panel and [mobile app](../mobile_app).
-For the mobile app, it has already integrated some WireGuard Service Providers, they are AzireVPN, Mullvad VPN, TorGuard VPN, OVPN, WeVPN, StrongVPN, PIA VPN, SpiderVPN.
+For the mobile app, it has already integrated some WireGuard Service Providers, they are AzireVPN, Mullvad VPN, TorGuard VPN, OVPN, StrongVPN, PIA VPN, SpiderVPN.

 For setup via web Admin Panel, please follow the guide below.